KineBergseth/spotify-sync/README.md

 **To disable an entire bucket:** set `"enabled": false` at the bucket level.
 The master won't be touched.

-**Widescreen** is set to `"enabled": false` by default — it is a parking lot playlist, not a finished list.

 ---

 ## Setup